Most job hunters know the pain of going through all the different job portals

 This simple file solves all the problems.

 - You no longer have to repeat anything.
-The job poster only needs one HTML
+The job poster only needs one HTML input element to upload this file or a link to it.

-- When you sign up for a new job portal, just give them this file; it has all
+- When you sign up for a new job portal, just give them this file; it has all the information they need, including previous experiences and all past academic details.

 - Parsing has never been easier.
-All major programming languages have libraries
+All major programming languages have libraries to parse YAML, JSON, etc. There will be no ambiguity.

 - You can still create a resume from the YAML file.
-Tools such as
+Tools such as resumaker will create resumes for you from these types of YAML files.

-- You can have a massive YAML file where everything is included, and when you
+- You can have a massive YAML file where everything is included, and when you upload it, the company will only extract the information it needs from the relevant keys.

 - Finding candidates becomes easier for companies.
 Sites have